othree/smartypants.js/README.md

 Easily translates plain ASCII punctuation characters into "smart" typographic punctuation HTML entities.

-The following text about what is SmartyPants and how to use it are from original [SmartyPants.pl][] project.
+The following text about what is SmartyPants and how to use it is from the original [SmartyPants.pl][] project.

 [SmartyPants.pl]:https://daringfireball.net/projects/smartypants/